kjeldsen-game/monorepo/documentation/README.md

 ## CQRS
 The structure of the proyect follows a CQRS pattern

+## Hexagonal Architecture
+The structure of the proyect follows a hexagonal architecture where domain defines the entities and the business logic and adapters connect to any external piece.

 ## Events

-The platform will be (for the MVP) using Kafka services to produce/consume events.
+The platform will be using Kafka services to produce/consume events.

 ## Local Development environment